 Being a component framework, Vuetify will always grow horizontally.
 Depending on your project, a small package size may be a requirement.
 The A la carte system enables you to pick and choose which components to import, drastically lowering your build size.
-New projects created with the vue-cli plugin have this enabled by default.
+New projects created with the Vue CLI 3 plugin have this enabled by default.

-Keeping track of all the components you're using can be a real chore, so we wrote a webpack loader to help you. vuetify-loader will automatically import all the vuetify components you use, where you use them.
+Keeping track of all the components you're using can be a real chore.
+The vuetify-loader alleviates this pain by automatically importing all the Vuetify components you use, where you use them.
 This will also make code-splitting more effective, as webpack will only load the components required for that chunk to be displayed.

 When using the